Tarektouati/vue-use-web/README.md

 ## Inspiration

-This library is inspired by [the-platform](https://github.com/palmerhq/the-platform) for React.js.
+This library is inspired by [the-platform](https://github.com/palmerhq/the-platform) and [standard-hooks](https://github.com/kripod/standard-hooks) for React.js.

 ## License